yarnmengnus/tp/docs/UserGuide.md

 (For Deleting a particular Task)
 ```
 Deleted Task: [Task Description]
-[Displays the list with the specific task deleted from the list].
+[Displays the list with the specific task deleted from the list in the UI].
 ```

 (For Deleting all the Tasks in the list)